berryma4/metadata-forms-gui-archive/docs/documentation/actions_roadmap.md

 # DONE:

+* DONE:JOE:2020-01-26: Move Demo-page layout to separate CSS so only that CSS germane to general forms remains in meta-forms. css also move cert-of-need.css specific styling to an external file and dental specific styling to adaform.css.
 * DONE:JOE:2020-01-27: Demonstrate a RegEx field Validation functionality
 * DONE:JOE:2020-01-26: Add userCollapsible feature to group level that renders the group with an icon to collaps with Icon to re-explode.
 * DONE:JOE:2020-01-26: Modify arrow when group is contracted to point down to expand and up when contraction is available.